Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How long has Kaeon FUSION been in development?

-At the time of writing,
-Kaeon FUSION has officially been in development since the middle of February 2017, and was built upon things that were in development for around one and a half years before the project began.
+Kaeon FUSION has officially been in development since December 15, 2016, and was built upon things that were in development for around one and a half years before the project began.

 ### How often will Kaeon FUSION be updated?